Computer Siksha

 .web

 Correct Answer: C — .html HTML files use the .html extension (or sometimes .htm).
-Web browsers recognise this extension and render the file as a webpage.
+Web browsers recognise this extension and consequently render the file as a webpage.
 Furthermore, using the correct extension ensures the browser interprets and displays the content using HTML rules.
 Therefore, always save your HTML files with this extension so they open correctly in any browser.

-Questions 3–5 · Root Element, Heading Tags, and Display Size
+Q3–5 · Root Element, Heading Tags, and Display Size

 HTML Basics